-Support the improvement of the national framework conditions for climate-sensitive IWRM and advocate for ecosystem and nature-based solutions in preventing and reducing the impacts of climate and water related disasters at national and river basin scale.
+To enhance the national framework conditions for climate-sensitive IWRM and Ecosystem-based Adaptation (EbA) solutions to prevent and reduce the impacts of climate change and water-related disasters at national and river-basin levels

 National Policy Development

 The project integrates adaptation to climate change, including ecosystem-based solutions, into national water resources management strategies and plans and develops a national guideline for climate-sensitive River Basin Master Plans (climate-sensitive RBMPs) to be applied in Thailand’s 22 river basins.

 The project supports institutional and technical capacity building to increase access to risk information and to enhance the development of climate-sensitive RBMPs that follow a participatory multi-stakeholder approach and include EbA as a guiding strategy for adaptation to climate change at a river basin scale.